 What it did do, was create disordered eating and shame that I couldn’t help my sleep issues or energy levels with diet & exercise like other people could.

-Inside of gentle nutrition instead of asking these clients to remove caffeine (like coffee or tea) from their diet we tend to focus on “sleep hygiene” as in, when to stop drinking caffeine for optimal sleep!
+With gentle nutrition instead of asking these clients to remove caffeine (like coffee or tea) from their diet, we tend to focus on “sleep hygiene” as in, when to stop drinking caffeine for optimal sleep!

 Establishing a calming and restful sleep routine can also be helpful.
 Our bodies are creatures of habit and love knowing that prior to bed, they can always expect a bath, then brushing teeth, then a few minutes of reading and a nighttime snack.

 Learning to eat more regularly for blood sugar regulation can also be very helpful for clients with energy & sleep issues!
 Often our blood sugar tends to plumet in the middle of the night which can cause us to struggle with sleeping through the night.